4xel-C/byr_HSE_subjects/README.md

 After proposing the procedures for review, the program lets the user edit the selection by:
 - Choosing a specific month.
 - Deciding whether to randomly select a new procedure from the oldest ones or manually pick a preferred one.

+## Files

+- `main.py`: This file will contains all the CLI's menus interaction.
+It uses the functions from the `menu.py` to manage menus displaying and user's choices.
+- `procedures.py`: This file contains the data structure to manage procedures using the following classes:
+   -  `Procedure` dataclass: This class map the information of each procedure into a `Procedure` object, to keep track of the tittle, their code, their function (reference document or not), and the last date they were discussed among the teams.
+   - `ProcedureManager`: Class to load all the procedures available.
+It recieves a `'PATH'` to instanciate the handler, with PATH beeing the path of the folder containing the procedures, the history, and the templates.